jenwachter/php-redis-queue/README.md

 * __default_socket_timeout__: timeout (in seconds) for worker, if using the defualt blocking functionality.
 Default: -1 (no timeout)
 * __logger__: a logger that implements `Psr\Log\LoggerInterface`.
 Default: null
-* __processedListsLimit__: limits the number of items in the failed and success lists.
+* __failedListLimit__: limits the number of items in the failed job list.
 Pass -1 for no limit.
 Default: 5000
+* __successListLimit__: limits the number of items in the failed job list.
+Pass -1 for no limit.
+Default: 1000
 * __wait__: number of seconds to wait inbetween job processing.
 Default: 1

 ### Methods